TylersHub/Light-RFP/README.md

 The scraper prints stage timings while it runs so you can see where time is being spent.
 The first run on a clean machine, or the first run after cache expiry, is slower because it rebuilds local caches under `data/processed/` and `data/pdfs/`.
 Repeat runs are usually much faster.

+So if the first run takes a little longer than expected, that is normal.
+Later runs are typically faster because the scraper can reuse those short-lived caches.

 ## Quick Start

 ```